JanBenisek/RecommenderEngine/README.md

 # RecommenderEngine
-Predicting movie ratings from MovieLens using Collaborative Filtering and Matrix Factorization.
+Predicting movie ratings from MovieLens dataset using Collaborative Filtering and Matrix Factorization.